arcxon/todx/docs/delete.rst

 Function
 --------

-This deletes
+This deletes the List/Todo/Tag specified

 Explanation
 -----------

-It shows the currently available lists, that can be opened.
-Enter the Number/Index in the prompt to open that list.
+It deletes the **Title** , **Todo** or **Tag** specified by the user.
+It takes input of index and asks confirmation (`yes`/`no`) before deleting.

-After Opening other commands like ``append`` and ``view`` can be used on the opened list.
+..
+Warning::   This command can not be reversed.
+After deletion, the data is lost.
+Please use the command carefully.